 the control of the Zika virus in Brazil.

-The study involves surveying military personnel that were involved in health emergencies, focusing on the various roles, tasks, and responsibilities they performed.
-In addition, surveys will also be conducted of humanitarian responders, government officials, and representatives from international organisations responsible for humanitarian assistance and disaster relief.
-The findings from these surveys will be augmented by interviews with senior military, humanitarian, government and international organisation officials.
-Data will then be analysed by an international expert panel comprising former and currently serving military personnel, representatives from humanitarian agencies and international organisations, and academics, to advise on policy translation and dissemination.
-It is intended that the evidence from this research will inform the development of new international guidelines on the utilisation of military assets during public health emergencies of international concern.
-The project will also consider the implications for Australia and the Australian Defence Force.
+The study has involved surveying military personnel that were involved in health emergencies, focusing on the various roles, tasks, and responsibilities they performed.
+In addition, surveys were also conducted of humanitarian responders, government officials, and representatives from international organisations responsible for humanitarian assistance and disaster relief.
+The findings from these surveys have been augmented by interviews with senior military, humanitarian, government and international organisation officials.
+It is hoped the evidence from this research will help inform the development of new international guidelines on the utilisation of military assets during public health emergencies of international concern.

 The research findings will be disseminated via peer-reviewed academic papers, a book, and a series of policy briefs.